 - 1. You must earn a total of 25 POINTS. - 2.
 First, type the question and the category of the question.
 Second, type your answers in complete sentences. - 3.
 You may answer no more than 2 Knowledge questions and 2 Comprehension questions. - 4.
 At least 1 of the questions must come from the Evaluation section. - 5.
 At least 1 of the questions must come from the Synthesis section - 6.
 This assignment must be TYPED. - 7.
-The assignment can either be shared with your teacher through Google Classroom, or printed and turned in on the first day of school.
+The assignment will be printed and turned in on the first day of school.
 ALL SUMMER READING IS DUE BY FRI.
-AUG.11
+AUG.
+15th